Philippine Monkey-Eating Eagle

 Because of their position at top of the food chain, raptors are particularly vulnerable to toxins, such as pesticides, which build up in their prey species.
 Peregrine falcons and bald eagles in North America were nearly eliminated by the widespread use of the pesticide DDT.

-Tropical forest raptors like the Philippine eagle have been greatly impacted by habitat destruction.
+Tropical forest raptors like the Philippine monkey-eating eagle have been greatly impacted by habitat destruction.
 Reduced territory size, declining numbers of prey animals, and disappearance of large nesting trees all have contributed to the eagle’s decline.
 It is estimated that 80 percent of Philippine rain forests have disappeared since the 1970s.

 The Philippine eagle became a desirable acquisition for zoos and private collectors, beginning in the 1960s.
 Collectors stole young eagles from nests for sale to the highest bidder.